 LOW is a disco/balearic/leftfield clubnight created by Pavel Plastikk & Bard in Kiev, Ukraine.
-This year we celebrating its 5th Anniversary with Chris Kontos in Kiev!!!
+This year we celebrating its 5th Anniversary with Chris Kontos!
 Also we gathered all resident DJs of LOW party and asked them 3 questions:

 1) What did you remember the most from parties?
 Tell some stories from it.